 This recipe is fresh, light, and not too spicy.
-It’s just spicy enough and I’m someone who can’t handle too much spice!
+Well in my case it’s just spicy enough and I’m someone who can’t handle too much spice!
 The adobo cream sauce is uhhhhhmazing too.
+I have a couple notes on those chipotle peppers down below though!

 Before getting into the recipe, I wanted to break down the mystery behind canned jackfruit.
 Not all cans are created equal but you can find what you need pretty easily.
 I’ve started seeing it at just about every grocery store recently, and now thanks to me, you know what to look for!